 Switching a WordPress Theme

-Switching WordPress themes isn’t difficult but it does take a bit of work, especially if your theme has a lot of custom coding or features.
+Switching WordPress themes isn’t difficult, but it does take a bit of work, especially if your theme has many custom coding or features.
 Here are a few things to think about before you hit “activate” on that new WordPress theme.

 - Your menus will probably disappear.